trendiamo/core/instagram-scraper/README.md

 This is our Instagram scraper, a simple Ruby application built using the `open-uri` module and a set of proxies, necessary to bypass Instagram's rate limit.

-The scraper can be used with a CLI and a web API, built with [Sinatra](http://sinatrarb.com/).
+The scraper can be used with a CLI or a [Sinatra](http://sinatrarb.com/)-based API.

 ## Setup